KI7MT/wspr-analytics/README.rst

 INSTALLATION and USAGE
 ----------------------
-If you have already downloaded all the archive files from WSPRnet.org, copy them to the srcd directory after clonning.
+If you have already downloaded all the archive files from `Download Section`_ on `WSPRnet`_, copy them to the srcd directory after cloning.

 1. git clone git://git.code.sf.net/u/ki7mt/wspr-ana
 2. Copy previously downloaded WSPRNet archive files to ./wspr-ana/srcd